 With the ambitious regeneration plans currently ongoing, Ilford’s and the local area’s future is looking very bright.
 Ilford and the London Borough of Redbridge has so much to offer its residents, including access to some of London’s best green spaces and convenient transport links in to central London.

-Complete Prime Residential currently have a number of residential developments in Ilford, such as Horizon and Carlton House.
+Complete Prime Residential currently have a number of residential developments in Ilford.
 Are you looking to move to Ilford and would like to find out more information about either of these developments?
 Please fill in the below contact form or contact our expert lettings team on 020 3551 9900.